-A: You might get emotional, and that’s okay.
-It’s okay to talk about things you might have been avoiding, frankly, that’s kind of the point.
-Whatever emotions come to the surface during your therapy sessions are completely valid, and chances are, your therapist has seen several other people who have had the same emotional reaction!
-No reaction you have will be judged or seen as weird.
+A: Your first session is really about your therapist getting to know you better.
+They're likely to ask several questions about your background and what brings you into therapy.
+You might get emotional, and that’s okay.
+Whatever emotions come to the surface during your therapy sessions are completely valid, and chances are, your therapist has seen other people who have had the same emotional reaction.
+No reaction you have will be judged or seen as “weird.”

 A: Not at all!
-In fact, most therapists take notes.
+In fact, many therapists take notes.
 They’re trying to get to know you and wouldn’t possibly be able to remember all the details if they didn’t write them down.
-Although, some therapists will record the session to ensure they get all the information they need, but will give you the opportunity to object if you’re uncomfortable with the idea of being recorded.
-Either way, note-taking is an invaluable resource to therapists and is in no way a bad sign when you’re at your first therapy session.
+Note-taking is an invaluable resource to therapists and is in no way a worrisome sign during your sessions.

-A: That’s up to your individual therapist, but homework is definitely common.
+A: That’s up to your therapist, but homework is common.
 Nothing graded, don’t worry!
-Often it will be things like breathing exercises, journaling, or getting outside more, but will vary based on your specific circumstances.
+Often it will be things like breathing exercises, journaling, or other self-care activities, but will vary based on your specific circumstances.

 A: Most therapists aren’t licensed to prescribe medications but can connect you with someone who can.